PoisotLab/ms_straight_lines/manuscript.md

 ## Connectance and linkage density can be derived from a model for links

 Of the three important quantities which describe networks ($L$, $Co$ and $L_D$) we have directly modelled $L$ only.
-However, we can reuse the posterior for our model of $L$ to parameterize a distribution for connectance ($L/S^2$) and linkage density ($L/S$).
+However, we can use the parameter estimates from our model for $L$ to parameterize a distribution for connectance ($L/S^2$) and linkage density ($L/S$).
 We can derive this by noticing that +@eq:lhat can be rearranged to show how $Co$ and $L_D$ are linear transformations of $p$: